 - On November 15, 2019, through its subsidiary Balboa, CEMEX sold to a subsidiary of the Buyer its 25% equity interest of Cemento Interoceánico, S.A (currently Grupo Cementero Panameño, S.A.) for an amount of approximately \$44 million, plus an additional consideration ("earn-out") for up to \$20 million to be determined and collected in 2020.
 As condition precedent for the acquisition of such 25% equity interest of Balboa in the then named Cemento Interoceánico, S.A., the Buyer required Balboa's intermediation with Cemento Bayano, with the purpose of negotiating a new clinker supply agreement between Cemento Bayano and such entity including certain commercial conditions as well as a guaranteed installed capacity reserve of its plant in Panama for a period of 10 years beginning on November 15, 2019 (note 23B).
-Cemento Bayano accepted these conditions in exchange of a compensation indemnity which includes an earn-out from Balboa for an aggregate amount of up to \$52 million during the aforementioned period of 10 years in order to compensate Cemento Bayano's decrease in operating earnings resulting from the new clinker supply agreement (the "Indemnity Contract").
-Of this aggregate compensation, on November 15, 2019, considering the payment of Cementos Progreso S.A., Balboa made an advance payment to the Company of \$32,398.
+Cemento Bayano accepted these conditions in exchange of an indemnity which included the potential earn-out from Balboa for an aggregate amount of up to \$52 million during the aforementioned period of 10 years in order to compensate Cemento Bayano's decrease in operating earnings resulting from the new clinker supply agreement (the "Indemnity Contract").
+Of this aggregate compensation, on November 15, 2019, considering the payment of the Buyer, Balboa made an advance payment to the Company of \$32,398.
 These deferred revenues are recognized in CEMEX Latam's statement of operations over the 10-year term of the new clinker supply agreement with Grupo Cementero Panameño S.A. as conditions agreed upon are fulfilled by Cemento Bayano, considering an implicit financing cost of 8.4% equivalent to the stand-alone borrowing rate that Cemento Bayano would obtain as of the date of the agreements from a bank for a similar amount and term.
-The suspension of operations in Panama from March 24 to September 4, 2020 related to the COVID-19 Pandemic and the resulting negative conditions in cement demand, made impossible the measurement and effective accrual of the earn-out in 2020.
-Consequently, Cementos Progreso requested Balboa the renegotiation of the agreements arguing force majeure causes.
-As a result, on December 16, 2020, Cementos Progreso and Balboa signed an addendum to the original agreements and subsequently, on December 21, 2020, Balboa replied the modified terms with Bayano in connection with the earn-out.
-Among other changes, such as the extension of the clinker supply contracts in Panama and Guatemala, it was agreed to reduce the maximum amount of the earn-out from \$20 million to \$10 million, which will be measured at the end of a six-month period of normalized operations, so it is expected, if there are no new suspension of activities in the industry, that such earn-out could be measured at the end of June 2021 and settled during the third quarter of 2021 (note 17B).
-On December 24, 2020, the Buyer made an advance payment to Balboa and the latter in turn to Cementos Bayano of \$2 million toward the new earn-out.
-The Company's statement of financial position includes deferred revenues within current other accounts payable and non-current other liabilities of \$3,857 and \$35,782 as of December 31, 2020 respectively, and of \$3,517 and \$46,169 as of December 31, 2019, respectively, related to the best estimate of the amounts including the earn-out that will be generated under the Indemnity Contract, as well as an account receivable from Balboa related to the earn-out of \$8,000 as of December 31, 2020 and \$17,842 as of December 31, 2019 (note 10).
-In addition, the non-current deferred revenues line item included \$5,881 in 2020 and \$7,938 in 2019 from advance payments related to other transactions. - 2 Asset retirement obligations include future estimated costs for demolition, dismantling and cleaning of production sites at the end of their operation, which are initially recognized against the related assets and are depreciated over their estimated useful life.
+The lockdown of the industry in Panama from March 24 to September 4, 2020 related to the COVID-19 Pandemic and the resulting negative conditions in cement demand, made impossible the measurement and effective accrual of the earn-out in 2020.
+Consequently, the Buyer requested Balboa the renegotiation of the agreements arguing force majeure causes.
+As a result, on December 16, 2020, the Buyer and Balboa signed an addendum to the original agreements and subsequently, on December 21, 2020, Balboa replicated the modified terms with Bayano in connection with the earn-out.
+Among other changes, such as the extension of the clinker supply contracts in Panama and Guatemala, it was agreed to reduce the maximum amount of the earn-out from \$20 million to \$10 million.
+On December 24, 2020, Balboa advanced \$2 million to Cemento Bayano on account of such earn-out that had already been advanced by the Buyer.
+In September 2021, the Buyer confirmed that the earn-out was reached based on the agreed sales and settled the remaining balance of \$8 million to Balboa, who in turn settled Cemento Bayano.
+The Company's statement of financial position includes deferred revenues within current other accounts payable and non-current other liabilities of \$4,165 and \$31,688 as of December 31, 2021, respectively, and of \$3,857 and \$35,782 as of December 31, 2020, respectively, related to the best estimate of the amounts including the earnout that are accrued under the Indemnity Contract.
+In addition, the non-current deferred revenues line item included \$6,613 in 2021 and \$5,881 in 2020 from advance payments related to other transactions. - 2 Asset retirement obligations include future estimated costs for demolition, dismantling and cleaning of production sites at the end of their operation, which are initially recognized against the related assets and are depreciated over their estimated useful life.